 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 The vast majority of our website works correctly on any web technology.

 How our site looks and works is based on HTML5, and we test for, and support, the following browsers:

 You may experience unexpected behaviour in other browsers.

-This website can be navigated by using a keyboard with the following browsers:
+The desktop version of this website can be navigated by using a keyboard with the following browsers:

 The content listed below is non-accessible for the following reasons: